RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-19-openrov-assembly-challenges.markdown

 All of the time spent troubleshooting drained the OpenROV batteries.
 So I devised a way to apply power directly to the OpenROV without batteries.
 {% imgcap /images/openrov_power_supply.jpg Directly connected to power supply. %}

 Here's how it works.
 A power supply set to 12 volts with the `+` lead connected to the `+` leads of the battery containers, and the `-` lead connected to a ground terminal on the OpenROV controller board.

+I find that this hack works best if I connect the 12 volt setup first while the Topside Adapter is powered off.
+Applying power (via USB) to the Topside Adapter turns the entire assembly on.

-If you're reading this paragraph and you know a better way for me to connect the power supply, please let me know in the comment section below.
+If you're reading this section and you know a better way for me to connect the power supply, please advise in the comments section below.

 ###Advice Welcome
 I'm not sure where to look next to solve the challenge with the motors.
 The only thing certain is that I probably skipped a step somewhere.
 Advice welcome!